jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Starting for the repository of web pages
 * Need to build a forward indexing to extract word count in document, then reverse it to build for word -> documents list
-* Then compute backlinks: the link reaching a given page
+* Then compute back links: the link reaching a given page

 ![](./images/search.png)